 A plumbing snake can be used for other drains around the house as well, although we recommend purchasing a separate snake so you don’t have to use the same one for all drains.

 You can use products available in your kitchen to create a concoction certain to dissolve many clogs from your drains.
-Particularly if organic waste caused the clog, drain cleanser is a highly effective method for removing the waste.
+Particularly if organic waste causes a clog, a drain cleaner is a highly effective method for removing the waste.

 Let the toilet remain undisturbed for at least 5-6 hours or overnight for best results.
 This is one of the most trusted methods to clear out organic clogs of any kind in drains around the house.